Chart Color Schemes

 An assessment of population growth drivers in St Albans - South reveals an overall ranking slightly below national averages considering recent, and medium term trends

-St Albans - South's population is approximately 17,900 as of November 2025.
-This figure represents an increase of 446 people since the 2021 Census, which reported a population of 17,454.
-The change is inferred from the estimated resident population of 17,764 in June 2024 and an additional 141 validated new addresses since the Census date.
-This results in a population density ratio of 2,859 persons per square kilometer, placing St Albans - South in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, ending in June 2024, St Albans - South has shown resilient growth patterns with a compound annual growth rate of 0.1%, outpacing the SA3 area.
-Population growth was primarily driven by overseas migration, contributing approximately 92.3% of overall population gains during recent periods.
+St Albans - South's population is around 17,900 as of Nov 2025.
+This reflects an increase of 446 people since the 2021 Census, which reported a population of 17,454 people.
+The change is inferred from the estimated resident population of 17,764 from the ABS in June 2024 and an additional 141 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,859 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, St Albans - South has demonstrated resilient growth patterns with a compound annual growth rate of 0.1%, outpacing the SA3 area.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 92.3% of overall population gains during recent periods.

 Frequently Asked Questions - Population